-Net income attributable to The ONE Group Hospitality, Inc was \$13.5 million in 2022 compared to \$31.3 million in 2021.
-We recognized an \$18.5 million gain on CARES Act Loan Forgiveness in 2021.
+Net income attributable to The ONE Group Hospitality, Inc was \$4.7 million in 2023 compared to \$13.5 million in 2022.

 Our Growth Strategies and Outlook

 Our growth model is primarily driven by the following:

 Expansion of STK.
 We expect to continue to expand our operations domestically and internationally through a mix of owned, licensed and managed STK restaurants using a disciplined and targeted site selection process.
 We have identified over 75 additional major metropolitan areas across the globe where we expect we could grow our STK brand to 200 restaurants over the foreseeable future.
 We expect to open five to six STKs annually, primarily through company-owned locations and management or licensing agreements, provided that we have sufficient interest from prospective licensees, acceptable locations and quality restaurant managers available to support that pace of growth.